 By Nicole Pierson

-Gavin Pierson is a 7-year-old patient at Children’s Hospitals and Clinics of Minnesota.
+Gavin Pierson is a 7-year-old patient at Children’s Minnesota.
 His journey began on April 7, 2012 after an unexpected brain tumor diagnosis.
 Gavin is a tough, brave boy with hopes and dreams.
 These dreams start with one day winning the battle against his brain tumor, who he has named Joe Bully.

 As we approach Gavin’s 17th surgery, we do so with sadness, hope, determination and caution.